Understanding Licensing Requirements for Music at Work

 How can I legally stream office music?

-Cloud Cover Music provides several invaluable services to its customers (an affordable scalable music system, in-store promotional messaging, etc.) but perhaps none are as valuable as handling ALL the red tape and potential pitfalls associated with obtaining rights and paying royalties on the music you play.
+Cloud Cover Music provides several invaluable services to its customers (an affordable scalable music system, in-store promotional messaging, etc.) but perhaps none are as valuable as handling ALL the red tape and potential pitfalls associated with obtaining rights and paying royalties on the music for business you play.

 That’s right: CCM customers can rest easy in the knowledge that all licenses and other fees are included in their monthly plan cost and that when they play a song at work, everyone who is supposed to get paid is….getting paid.